talkiq/gcloud-aio/taskqueue/README.rst

 Usage
 -----

-We're still working on documentation -- for now, you can use the `smoke test`_ as an example.
+We're still working on documentation -- for now, you can use the `smoke tests`_ as an example.

 In addition to the `TaskQueue` implementation -- which directly maps to the